LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.XX
+*Released*: XX April 2022
+* Issue 45021: Sample Finder: Filtering on a field whose name contains special characters does not work

 ### version 2.152.1
 *Released*: 11 April 2022
 * Issue 45139: grid header menu is clipped by the bounding container instead of overflowing it